openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A public key to be used by the Wallet as an input to the key agreement to encrypt Authorization Response (see (#jarm)).
 It MAY be passed by the Verifier using the `jwks` or the `jwks_uri` claim within the `client_metadata` or `client_metadata_uri` request parameter.

-`create_request_uri`:
+`request_uri_mode`:
 : OPTIONAL.
-A string containing an HTTPS URL pointing to a resource where the Wallet MUST request the creation of a request object as defined in [@RFC9101].
-The details of this endpoint are defined in (#create_request_uri).
-This parameter MUST only be combined with `client_id`, `state`, `client_id_scheme`, and any client id scheme specific parameter.
+A string determining the mode to use the `request_uri` passed in the same request.
+This specification defines two values for this parameter: `fetch` and `create`. `fetch` is the mode as defined by in [@RFC9101], where the Wallet sends a GET request to fetch a request object. `create` is a new mode defined in this specification where the Wallet requests the creation of a fresh request object as defined in [@RFC9101] by sending a POST request to the request URI.
+The details of this request are defined in (#request_uri_mode_create). `request_uri_mode` MUST only be present if the request also contains a `request_uri` parameter.
 It SHOULD be sent in a signed authorization request.
+If the parameter is not present, the Wallet MUST process the `request_uri` as defined in [@RFC9101].

 The following additional considerations are given for pre-existing Authorization Request parameters: